PawanDev52/Crud-app/README.md

-#php crud app
+<h2>PHP Crud App</h2>
-this repository is containing a crud app made with php
+// this is a php crud app repository
+// created by php